NullDev/mathlib/README.md

 ## 📜 What's implemented:

 - abs - Absolute value of a BigInt
+- floorLog2 - Calculate the floor of the base-2 logarithm of a number
 - clamp - Clamp a BigInt to a given range
 - bitLength - Bit length of a BigInt
+- hammingWeight - Population count (number of set bits) of a BigInt
+- prodOdd - Calculate the product of all odd numbers in a given range
 - pow - Power of a BigInt (x^y)
 - nthRoot - nth root of a BigInt (x^(1/n))
 - sqrt - Square root of a BigInt